CarlosRios/sortable-posts/readme.txt

 4. Sortable Taxonomies

 == Changelog ==

+= 1.1.3 =
+ - fix: settings issue causing php warning when no post types are saved.
+ - fix: settings page for taxonomies works even when given an associative array.
+Props @mcguffin
+ - fix: change sql to seach in wpdb posts table and not just posts table.
+Props @mcguffin
+ - improvement: add translation to settings page.
+ - improvement: load settings only on admin side.
+Props @mcguffin
+ - improvement: add new filter `sortable_posts_settings` which allows devs to remove settings page if set to false.
+Props @mcguffin

+= 1.1.2 =
+ - fix broken saving.
+ - improvement: stop sql from injecting when saving order
+ - add activation hook that flushes rewrite rules for older installs

 = 1.1.1 =
  - fix issue with sortable posts looking for assets in the wrong folder.